freifunk-berlin/bbb-configs/DEVELOPER.md

 ```
 ### monitoring

 All OpenWrt-devices have monitoring enabled.
 To activate monitoring for other devices we use SNMP.
 The core router will collect and report statistics for the devices.
-Make shure SNMP is activated on the proprietary device with the community set to public.
+Make sure SNMP is activated on the proprietary device with the community set to public.
 You can find an overview with all available profiles at `group_vars/all/snmp_profiles.yml`

 ```yml
 snmp_devices: